epam/edp-install/docs/operator-guide/upgrade-edp-2.10.2-to-2.11.0.md

 2. Backup kaniko-template config-map and then remove it.
 This component will be delivered during upgrade.

 3. Set required awsRegion parameter.
+Pay attention that the nesting of the kanikoRoleArn parameter has been changed to the kaniko.roleArn parameter.
 Check the parameters in the EDP installation chart.
 For details, please refer to the [values.yaml](https://github.com/epam/edp-install/blob/release/2.11/deploy-templates/values.yaml) file.
 To upgrade EDP to the v.2.11.0, run the following command:

       helm upgrade edp epamedp/edp-install -n <edp-namespace> --values values.yaml --version=2.11.0